West Bank Poverty May Double Over Pandemic As Annexation Looms - UrduPoint

 The UN warned in a report Sunday that, without improved relations between the two sides and if annexation goes ahead, "the achievements of the Palestinian government over the last quarter century will fade.

-"The peace and security situation will worsen, and a hardened and more extremist politics on both sides will inevitably result."
+"The peace and security situation will worsen, and a hardened and more extremist politics on both sides will inevitably result," it said.

+The annexation plans loom weeks after Netanyahu forged a unity government following more than a year of political deadlock, and as both Israel and the Palestinian territories are assessing the impact of the pandemic.

+The Palestinian territories have seen low infection rates after acting quickly to curtail the spread of COVID-19, with three deaths out of 450 cases registered among some five million residents in Gaza and the West Bank.